Emperor tamarin: Reproduction and infant care

 The age of first reproduction in emperor tamarins is around 16–20 months old, with a gestation period of up to 6 months.
 Tamarins are seasonal breeders.
 Breeding is based around food availability.
 Most births occur during the wet season when food resources are in abundance.

 Tamarin species were once thought to be a monogamous species, but observations of emperor tamarins in the wild show that they have a polyandrous mating system, with one dominant female mating with multiple males.
 This mating system works to ensure paternal investment in offspring.
 If a female mates with multiple males and give birth to a litter, males are more likely to invest because of the possibility that one of the infants will carry their genes onto the next generation.
 Due to high rates of twinning or multiple births in Emperor tamarins, parental care and paternal investment is important to infant survival.
-Previously the only knowledge of tamarin infant care came from captive studies on Cotton-top tamarins (S. oedipus), which demonstrated that infant survival is dependent on helpers.
+Previously the only knowledge of tamarin infant care came from captive studies on cotton-top tamarins (S. oedipus), which demonstrated that infant survival is dependent on helpers.
 Helpers are either older female offspring of the dominant female that have remained in their natal group or the males that most frequently interact with the dominant female.
 Infant carrying has a high energetic cost due to the relatively large fetal weight of infants to the weight of adults.
 Helpers provide the extra support to remove some of the cost of caring for multiple infants.
 Male emperor tamarins have been observed to spend the most time with infants, often carrying both infants while the dominant female forages.
 Male emperor tamarins are reported to be more observant of the infants and more protective.
 For example, they are known to react faster to infant distress calls than females.

 Infant mortality in the wild is at its highest during weeks 5–15 of their lives, when they begin to move around and explore on their own, this is because one of the greatest threats to infant survival is falling from the canopy.

 Distribution

-The emperor tamarin can be found in Brazil; places in Peru and Bolivia that are parts of the southwest Amazon Basin; east of the upper Purus river; between the Purus river and Rio Acre; east of the upper Juruá river to the Tarauacá river and Juruparí river; west to the Urubamba river and Inuya river; and south of Tahuamanú river.
+The emperor tamarin can be found in Brazil; places in Peru and Bolivia that are parts of the southwest Amazon Basin; east of the upper Purus river; between the Purus river and Rio Acre; east of the upper Juruá River to the Tarauacá River and Jurupari River; west to the Urubamba River and Inajá River; and south of Tahuamanu River.

 According to Buchanan's research, the subspecies of S. imperator, S. i. imperator, are rarely found in Los Campos and Buena Vista, which are located near the left bank of the Rio Acre; and in the banks of the Purus River and Eiru River.

 Lastly, according to Buchanan and Bairrao, the subspecies, S. i. subgrisescens, can be found on the upper banks of the Juruá River; south of the Tahuamanú river and along the banks of the Muyumanu river.